ClassiCube/actions-testing-cc/readme.md

 If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me. (`unknownshadow200` on Discord)

-### What ClassiCube is
-* A complete re-implementation of Minecraft Classic 0.30, with **optional** additions
-* Partially supports some features of Minecraft Classic versions before 0.30
-* Lightweight, minimal memory usage compared to original Minecraft Classic
-* Much better performance than original Minecraft Classic
-* Works with effectively all graphics cards that support OpenGL or Direct3D 9
-* Runs on Windows, macOS, Linux, Android, iOS, and in a web browser
-* Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS
-* Although in various stages of early development, also runs on various consoles

 ### Instructions
 Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>